All Episodes

 But he told, but he lied about her.

-Remember the whole comment by James Carvo, well, you drag a dollar through a trailer park talking about Paula Jones.
+Well, you drag a dollar through a trailer park talking about Paula Jones.

 She won her case.

-You talk about Dolly Kyle Browning and the list goes on.
+You talk about Dolly Kyle Browning, and the list goes on.

-Kathleen Willie told me there are dozens of more women that she has spoken to that are afraid to tell their story because they have seen what has happened to other women who have spoken up.
+Kathleen Willey told me there are dozens of more women that she has spoken to that are afraid to tell their story because they have seen what has happened to other women who have spoken up.

-Now Hillary's the champion of women's rights.
+Now, Hillary's the champion of women's rights.

 I think it's a fair question.